- Reason 1: Lock-in Effect

 Adobe, 03.04.2022

-Regardless of where you are in the world, if for some reason the United States decide to sanction your country, you may loose access to cloud-based creative tools made in the USA and all content you have stored in the cloud.
+Regardless of where you live, if the United States enforces sanctions against your country, you could lose access to cloud-based creative tools made by U.S. companies, including Adobe.
+And with it, you could lose everything you’ve stored in the cloud.

 Reason 6: Alternative Software does exist!